mcuringa/think-js/arrays.md

 Array Examples
 --------------

+**Example 1: oddCount**

-1. Write a function to count how many odd numbers are in an array.
+Write a function to count how many odd numbers are in an array.

+**Example 2: sumEvens**

-2. Sum up all the even numbers in an array.
+Sum up all the even numbers in an array.

+**Example 3: findNegatives**

-3. Sum up all the negative numbers in an array.
+Return an array with all of the negative numbers in an array.
+Do not modify the original array (i.e. write a pure function).

-4. Count how many words in an array have length 5 (i.e. are 5 characters long).
+**Example 4: sumSkipFirstEven**

-5. Sum all the elements in an array up to but not including the first even number.
+Sum all the elements in an array up to but not including the first even number.
 (What if there is no even number?)

+**Example 5: multiplesOf5**

-6. Write a function that **returns** an array with all of multiples of 5 between 5 and 100 (i.e. count by fives).
+Write a function that **returns** an array with all of multiples of 5 between 5 and 100 (i.e. count by fives).
 [5, 10, 15, 20 ..., 100]

-7. Write a function that finds and returns the average of an array of numbers.
-8. Write a function called ``filterWord`` which takes an array of strings and a ``word`` to filter as arguments and returns a new array with all instances of ``word`` removed.
-This function should not modify the original array.
-9. Re-write question 5 as a modifier function without a return statement.
+Now re-write question 5 as a modifier function without a return statement.

 It should use the array method ``splice(start, deleteCount)`` to remove all instances of ``word`` from the array.

 Array Exercises